Fatigue

 • Try relaxation exercises or meditation.

-• Join a support group.
+• Join an online or in-person support group.
 Support groups can provide suggestions and reassurance in a safe environment.

 • Talk to others about your fatigue.